-All plants need water, but since annual flowers tend to have shallow root systems and people expect the flowers to spend almost their entire life blooming repeatedly, they need extra care.
+All plants need water, but since annual flowers tend to have shallow root systems and people expect the flowers to spend almost their entire lives blooming repeatedly, they need extra care.
 If they get stressed, they will either rush to set seed and not bloom again or slowly die.

 Other weather factors to consider are sunshine, heat, and wind.
 The soil will lose less moisture if the sky is overcast, but on sunny hot days, the soil can bake.
 Mulching under the plants will help keep the soil cooler and hold in moisture longer.

 The wind is an often-overlooked element, but it can desiccate leaves and even dry the soil.
 Plants in windy locations, including on rooftops and near roads, may need more water than plants in sheltered locations.

 Sandy soil drains quickly.
 You could get a downpour in the morning, and the soil will be dry by the afternoon.
 Conversely, clay soil holds onto moisture and should not be watered again until it has sufficiently drained.
 However, overly dry clay will take a while to begin absorbing water.
 The initial water will roll off, like watering a brick.
 You'll need to soak hard clay before water will penetrate.

 The way to improve both sandy and clay soil is to incorporate lots of organic matter, such as compost, leaf mold, or well-rotted manure.
 Organic matter lightens clay soil and helps sand retain moisture long enough for plant roots to access it.
 But organic matter continues decomposing in the soil and is used up by the organisms that live there, so this is not a one-time fix.
 You will need to continually amend your soil with it, every year.
 The best time to do this is before you plant your annuals or when you are swapping out spring and summer annuals for a fall garden.
 Add up to a 4-inch layer of organic matter to the surface and turn it in or simply let it get worked into the soil when you dig holes for the plants.